Security risks of cloud migration

 The overall goal of most cloud migrations is to gain the benefits of the cloud — hosting applications and data in a highly efficient IT environment that can improve parameters like cost, performance and security.

-Perhaps more importantly, cloud computing frees corporate IT teams from the burden of managing uptime and improves the organization’s ability to deploy new services and grow to support changing business requirements.
+Perhaps more importantly, cloud computing frees corporate IT teams from the burden of managing uptime and enhances the organization’s ability to deploy new services and adapt to changing business requirements.

 Key considerations for cloud migration projects